-To consider how the plan links to our coaching philosophy.
+To consider 'how' we are going to coach in our plan and how this links to our coaching philosophy.

-- Tutor to facilitate group discussion on how they currently plan their coaching sessions, how they cater for adaptations that may be required and how they plan a progression of sessions - all considering the who, what, how and environment. - 2.
+- 1. Tutor to facilitate group discussion on 'how' they currently plan their coaching sessions, how they cater for adaptations that may be required and how they plan a progression of sessions. - 2.
 Tutor to support further discussions, exercises or examples as is required. - 3.
-Tutor to support in information gathering for their sessions considering the 'Who', 'What', 'Why' and 'Environment'. - 4.
 Tutor to introduce the following day's coaching session which students will plan that evening.
-This will be about a 20-minute session on an appropriate canoe skill.
+This will be about a 20-minute session on a canoeing skill required for the advanced white water environment, with consideration on 'how' it will be delivered based on the Coach Award coaching behaviours, learning behaviours and optimum learning environment considerations.
 The session should fit with the coach's philosophy of coaching previously discussed.